-The largest monument at Carrowmore, with a diameter of 34, meters is known as Listoghil a site with a fascinating astronomical alignment.
-The original monument at Listoghil is the massive level platform or tertre which is 50 meters in diameter and may date to around 4,100 BC.
+The largest monument at Carrowmore, with a diameter of thirty-four, meters is known as Listoghil a site with a fascinating astronomical alignment.
+The original monument at Listoghil is the massive level platform or tertre which is about 50 meters in diameter and may date to as early as 4,100 BC.
 The platform has a fantastic view of the local horizon, and it seems that the platform had a long period of use as a place to make astronomical observations.
 It is interesting to note that the tertre is on a ridge 59 meters above sea level, and located about 200 meters east of the highest point.

 It seems that this massive platform had a ring of stones placed around the circumference.
 Today only one stone remains, but geophysical surveys indicate that there were more, and early researchers such as George Petrie noted at least six remaining of the original circle.

-The chamber and circle at Listoghil were probably constructed some 500 years after the platform and outer circle, and seem to date to around 3,600 BC, the date coming from the skull of a 54 year old man who was buried within the chamber.
+The chamber and circle at Listoghil were probably constructed some five hundred years after the platform and outer circle, and seem to date to around 3,600 BC, the date coming from the skull of a fifty-four year old man who was buried within the chamber.